OpenBioLink/ThoughtSource/CONTRIBUTING.md

 The following instructions will create an Anaconda `thoughtsource` environment.

 - Install [anaconda](https://docs.anaconda.com/anaconda/install/) for your appropriate operating system.
-- Run the following command while in the `ThoughtSource` folder (you can pick your python version):
+- Run the following command while in the `libs\cot` folder (you can pick your python version):

 ```
 conda env create -f conda.yml  # Creates a conda env